victordibia/tjwave/README.md

 ##Wiring Your Servo Motor

 Your servo motor has three wires -  Power, Ground and Data in.
-In this recipe I use the Tower Pro servo motor and the wires are as follows - Red (Power), Brown (Ground), Yellow (Data in)
+In this recipe I use the Tower Pro servo motor and the wires are as follows - Red (Power), Brown (Ground), Yellow (Data in).
+For this recipe, a software PWN library is used to control the servo motor, and I wire my setup as follows.

 - Red (+5v, Pin 2)
 - Brown (Ground, Pin 14)
 - Yellow (Data in, Pin 26, GPIO7 )

+Note: In the code, you can always change the pins used.

 <img src="/images/tjwave_bb.jpg" width="100%">

 ##Build
-Get the sample code and go to the application folder.
+Get the sample code (download or clone) and go to the application folder.

+    git clone git@github.com:victordibia/tjwave.git
-    cd recipes/featured/tjwave
+    cd tjwave

-Install ALSA tools (required for recording audio on Raspberry Pi)
+Install ALSA tools (required for recording audio on Raspberry Pi).
+(Some of the sample code integrate voice commands)

     sudo apt-get install alsa-base alsa-utils